 When planning your foodie tour of Italy, consider the specialties of each region – and savour every mouthful.

-Chianti Valley is the heart of Old Tuscany, and has been hailed for its exceptional wines since the 13th century.
-No visit here would be complete without a tour of a wine estate, and a few glasses of the crisp local whites and fruity summer reds.
+The heart of Old Tuscany, Chianti Valley has been hailed for its exceptional wines since the 13th century.
+Not much beats the experience of drinking a wine immersed in the landscape that created it, and no visit here would be complete without a tour of a wine estate and tasting session.

 There are two types of vinegar: the type you put on your fish and chips, and the type you put on your salad.
 This is most definitely the latter.
 Made with Modena-grown grapes, the vinegar is aged for anything from 10 to 100 years using a process that has remained unaltered since the 17th century.
 Rich and complex, glossy and velvety, this is the kind of taste experience that changes the way you buy vinegar forever.